sumanmukherjee03/practice-and-katas/k8s/CKA/30-ingress.README.md

 This is where an ingress comes into play.
 Ingress does what the proxy server does.
 Point your DNS to the ingress proxy server.

 In the cloud, a service of type `loadbalancer` will create a loadbalancer per service.
-So, external DNS -> loadbalancer:35000 -> pod:5000 is how traffic flows.
+So, external DNS will resolve to -> loadbalancer:35000 -> pod:5000 is how traffic flows.
 If you add another service that will need a loadbalancer as well.
 But you would want to forward traffic to the appropriate loadbalancer based on path.
 You also want to handle SSL at one place only and not multiple times, ie one per load balancer.